Makram Ebeid: Family history and early life

-Makram Ebeid was born William Makram Ebeid, one of seven children.
+Makram Ebeid was born William Makram Ebeid, one of eleven children.
 His first name, "William", was later dropped due political concerns with the British protectorate in Egypt.
-He was noted as one of the brightest of the family, and his education took place at American College in Asyut.
-Later, Ebeid studied law at The University of Oxford from 1905 to 1908, one of the youngest ever to be admitted in the college.
-After graduating, Ebeid moved to France for two years to study Egyptology, and eventually, returned to Egypt.
+He was noted as one of the brightest of the family.
+He went to primary school at a government school in Qena around 1900 alongside the famous writer Abbas Mahmoud al-Aqqad.
+He then studied at a short time at Al-Tawfiqia Secondary School in Cairo until his father advised him to enroll at the American school in Asyut.
+Later, he studied law at New College, Oxford from 1905 to 1908 at the suggestion of Akhnoukh Fanous.
+Ebeid was one of the youngest ever to be admitted in the college.
+After graduating, Ebeid moved to France to study at Lyons University for two years to study Egyptology and eventually returned to Egypt.
+He married the daughter of Murqus Hanna.
+He was the uncle of Mona Makram-Ebeid.